acm-ribeiro/glacier-generator/README.md

 ## Catalogue <a name="catalogue"></a>

-This catalogue is meant to be used as a tool to enrich the automatically generated MagmaCt contracts.
+This catalogue is meant to be used as a tool to enrich the automatically generated Glacier contracts.
 We first introduce what will be automatically generated.
 Then, we show how to write a set of predicates, or invariants, that can be adapted to the users' needs.
 The predicates will be illustrated with the help of the previously presented running example.

 ### Automatically Generated Properties <a name="auto-generated"></a>
 Our generator will produce a set of contracts (pre- and postconditions) for each API operation.
 However, in some cases, the predicates may not exactly express the intended operation behaviour.
 Therefore, the user should **always check the produced results** and adapt them according to their needs.

 #### POST <a name="post"></a>